-Students in all Clayton County Public High Schools will follow the guidelines established by the Georgia State Board of Education Rule 160-4-2-.48 (5) (IHF) according to the year in which they enrolled into the ninth grade.
+Students in all Clayton County Public High Schools will follow the guidelines established by the Georgia State Board of Education Rule 160-4-2-48 (5) (IHF) according to the year in which they enrolled into the ninth grade.

-- Students who enroll from another state must meet the State Board of Education (SBOE) and the district graduation requirements. - Students who withdraw for more than one year must meet the SBOE and the district graduation requirements for their graduating class.
+• Students who enroll from another state must meet the State Board of Education (SBOE) and the district graduation requirements

-Only those students, who have met graduation requirements, as established by the Georgia Department of Education, shall receive a high school diploma.
-[See Clayton County Public Schools Administrative Rule IHF (6)-R and Clayton County Public Schools Board Policy IHF (6) at www.clayton.k12.ga.us under Board of Education and then Policies.]
+Students who have met graduation requirements, as established by the Georgia Department of Education, shall receive a high school diploma.
+[See Clayton County Public Schools Administrative Rule IHF (6)-R and Clayton County Public Schools Board Policy IHF (6).]